Crate geo[−][src]

 A line segment made up of exactly two

-An ordered collection of two or more Coordinate
+An ordered collection of two or more Coordinates, representing a

 path between locations.